ido-pluto/ipull/README.md

 ### Download file from parts

-Download a file from multiple parts, and merge them into a single file.
+Consolidate multiple files parts into one file.
 Beneficial for downloading large files from servers that limit file size. (e.g. HuggingFace models)

 ```ts